jasb3110/COVIDPERU/README.md

 # to analyze COVID-19 effect on Peru

 Finally, I compare two models how to spread COVID-19 pandemic on Peru during 2020 to 2022.
 I have updated main outcomes each week, usually sunday.
-You will able to look it all in this[link 4](https://github.com/jasb3110/COVIDPERU/blob/968e226b0dedc04dc222a9f723bcbb1015fb33c2/index.md).
+You will able to look it all in this [link 4](https://github.com/jasb3110/COVIDPERU/blob/968e226b0dedc04dc222a9f723bcbb1015fb33c2/index.md).

 Bon appetit!!!